RonSheely/MIT-6.0001-Introduction-To-Computer-Science-And-Programming-In-Pythonx/README.md

 - **Problem Set 2 - Hangman**

   In this problem set, I implemented a classic game on hang man, <br>
-  as a C.L.I (Command Line Interface) game.
-This program load words from <br>
+  as a C.L.I game.
+This program load words from a text file<br>
-  a text file and picks one at random, and then plays a game with that word.
+  and picks one at random, and then plays a game with that word.

   [PDF Assignment](https://github.com/ezratweaver/MIT-6.0001-Introduction-To-Computer-Science-And-Programming-In-Python/blob/26b85a97710db67232972f42b388b1c9ebb8c3c6/problem-sets/ps2/ps2_assignment.pdf) | [Source Code](https://github.com/ezratweaver/MIT-6.0001-Introduction-To-Computer-Science-And-Programming-In-Python/tree/26b85a97710db67232972f42b388b1c9ebb8c3c6/problem-sets/ps2)